abhinav059/test_your_luck/README.md

 # test_your_luck
-this very basic and small program which tests your luck and generates a score
+this a very basic and small program which tests your luck and generates a score